Enteee/duckpond.ch/_drafts/reaping-poison-tasks-in-celery.md

     task_routes[task_name] = {"queue": queue_name}
 ```

 However, there's a catch.
-Even with `worker_prefetch_multiplier=1`, Celery fetches **one task per queue**.
+Even with `worker_prefetch_multiplier=1`, Celery fetches one task per queue.
 If a worker listens to 100 queues, it may prefetch 100 tasks at once.
 When that worker is OOM-killed, all prefetched but unacknowledged tasks are redelivered, each with their delivery count incremented.

 This results in two problems: